Search

 Image Credit – Virrage Images/Shutterstock.com

-Lawn fertilizer comes in two forms of Nitrogen: quick release and slow release.
-Slow-release fertilizers usually affect lawns for three to ten weeks.
-Use slow-release nitrogen during the growing season to produce steady, constant growth.
-Quick-release nitrogen fertilizers affect lawns for about a week to three weeks.
-If someone treats your lawn with a liquid fertilizer, that is fast-release Nitrogen.
-Slow-release fertilizer is granular and coated with sulfur or other products to slow release.
+Quick-release nitrogen fertilizers affect lawns for about 1–3 weeks.
+If someone treats your lawn with a liquid fertilizer, that is fast-release nitrogen.
+Slow-release fertilizer is granular and coated with sulfur or other products.
 As the outer coating dissolves, the fertilizer is released.
-In some types of slow release, the outer coating is made to let the fertilizer go through the coating little by little.
-Some fertilizer bags just show the source of the nitrogen they contain.
-Others show the slow-release or quick-release forms they contain.
-A typical bag might show something like 21-0-0 Urea Nitrogen or 38-3-11 40 % slow release with 40% Biosolids 10% FE.
+With some forms of slow-release, the outer coating is designed to let the fertilizer pass through it little by little.

-To calculate the amount of fertilizer to put on your lawn, first determine the size of your lawn.
-Fertilizer application rates are based on the area of your lawn in square feet.
-The area is determined by multiplying the length of your yard by the width.
 Second, determine what type of grass you have.
-In North Texas, you will likely have Bermuda or St. Augustine.
-There are also some Zoysia lawns and some Tall Fescue in Shady areas.
-Assuming it is St. Augustine or Bermuda, plan on 4- 5 pounds of Nitrogen, 1.5 pounds of Potassium, and 2.5 pounds of Potassium per year.
-Zoysia needs less Nitrogen; plan on 3.5 pounds.
-Determine how many pounds of fertilizer you must apply and divide it between treatments from around April 15th to August 15th.
-Be sure to calibrate your spreader to put out the right amount.
+In North Texas you will likely have Bermuda or St. Augustine.
+There are also some Zoysia lawns and some Tall Fescue in shady areas.
+Assuming your lawn is St. Augustine or Bermuda, plan on 4–5 pounds of nitrogen, 1.5 pounds of phosphorus, and 2.5 pounds of potassium per year.
+Zoysia needs less nitrogen; plan on 3.5 pounds.

 Superior Lawn Care Services for Your North Texas Home